SalesforceCommerceCloud/sfcc-ci/README.md

 * your Account Manager User Name
 * your Account Manager User Password

-You can do this as follows:
+On Linux and MacOS you can set environment variables as follows:

 ```bash
 export API_KEY=<my-api-key>